Russell Stevenson’s guest review of the movie Heretic.

 The missionaries visit a house in the woods belonging to an elusive man, Mr. Reed, an unsettlingly quirky Hugh Grant.
 Mr. Reed put in a request for missionaries to come visit him.
 Mr. Reed is reasonably well-educated, atypically charming, and gregarious.
 He is also an obvious sociopath.

 From the moment the sisters enter the home (with the assurance, of course, that his wife is home—this becomes a theme throughout the film), the weirdness gradually escalates.
 Initially, Mr. Reed’s seeming love of world religions is attractive to Sister Paxton.
 She stumbles eagerly through the basics of a discussion, trying earnestly to “get through the lesson.”
 She so badly wants a baptism.
 Mr. Reed, the gentle charmer of Notting Hill, smiles and dialogues.
 He plays it respectful, ever-emphasizing consent, engaging in dialogue, inviting critique.
-Do you want to learn this?
-Are you sure?
-Only go there if you do.
-For Book of Mormon readers, he fits none of the categories of the anti-Christ.
+For Book of Mormon readers, he fits none of the categories of an anti-Christ.
 Neither with the aggressive braggadocio of Korihor, the materialism of Nehor, or the corrupt establishmentarism of Zeezrom, or the religious fundamentalism of Sherem, Mr. Reed is too nice, too polite for these sorts.
 Aggressively atheist, yes—but please, he assures them, only do as you wish!
 You can check out any time you like.

 [Beware: There are MAJOR SPOILERS below.
 You have been warned.]